cfware/babel-plugin-bundled-import-meta/README.md

 This maps source paths to server URL's.
 Key's represent local source paths, values represent base URL which would be used for the unbundled build.
 Default `{}`.

+### importStyle

+It's necessary to know the full URL of the bundle as loaded by the browser.
+The best way to determine this is different based on what type of bundle will be used.

+Supported styles are: `amd`, `cjs`, `esm`, `iife`, `umd`, `system`.
+Default `esm`.

+The `esm` import style generates `import.meta.url` to detect the bundled URL.
+This is not compatible with webpack so use another method.
+If anyone knows of a 'best' option for use with webpack please open an issue or PR.

+When bundling with rollup you should generally use `esm` here.
+For any output format other than `esm` rollup will translate to the correct output.
+The only exception is if rollup is generating an `esm` bundle for targets that do not support `import.meta.url`.
+If you are using `import.meta.url` in your code but must maintain compatibility with browsers that do not support this it is probably best to have rollup generate a different bundle format.

 ## Running tests